Rapid Spin Deceleration of Magnetized Proto-Neutron Stars via Asymmetric Neutrino Emission: The Model

-Even a strong magnetic field has less mass-energy than the baryonic chemical potential in degenerate neutron-star matter, i.e.~$\sqrt{e B} \ll \mu_b$, where $\mu_b$ is the baryon chemical potential.
+Even a strong magnetic field has less mass-energy than the baryonic chemical potential in degenerate neutron-star matter, i.e.~$\sqrt{e B} \ll \epsi_b - M_b$, where $\epsi_b$ and $M_b$ are the chemical potential and rest mass of the baryon $b$, respectively.
 Hence, we can treat the magnetic field as a perturbation.
 We then ignore the contribution from convection currents and consider only the spin-interaction.
 We also assume that $|\mu_b B| \ll E_b^*(\vp) = \sqrt{\vp^2 + M_b^{*2}}$, and treat the single particle energies and the wave function in a perturbative way.

 In this framework we then obtain the wave function in a magnetic field by solving the Dirac equation: